-Climb aboard one of the little wooden rowing boats bobbing in the water outside the cave, lie back and wait while the sailor maneuvers the boat through the narrow entrance.
-At first, all you'll see is the darkness.
-Then, all of a sudden, the cavern fills with a flickering blue and silver light and the sound of Neapolitan songs.
+Climb aboard one of the wooden row boats bobbing in the water outside the cave entrance, lie back, and watch as your expert sailor deftly maneuvers the boat through the narrow mouth of the Blue Grotto.
+At first, all you'll see is darkness.
+Then, as if by magic, the cavern fills with a shimmering blue and silver light and the sound of Neapolitan songs.

-You're in the Grotta Azzurra, the most famous of all Capri's tourist attractions.
-The photos you see on this page haven't been retouched: this is exactly what the water is like.
-Entering into this magical blue world is an experience that you'll never forget.
+This is what locals call the Grotta Azzurra, the most famous of all Capri's tourist attractions.
+The photos you see here haven't been retouched: this is exactly the otherworldly hue of the water inside the sea cave, and entering into this fantastical grotto is an experience you'll never forget.

 - How do I get there?: by bus from Anacapri or by boat from Marina Grande.

-- When is it open?: from 09.00 to 17.00, sea conditions permitting (in the case of southwesterly or northwesterly winds, entrance to the cave is impossible).
+- When is it open?: from 9 am to 5 pm, sea conditions permitting (in case of southwesterly or northwesterly winds, entrance to the cave is impossible).

 The cavity is approximately 60 meters long and 25 meters wide.
-The roof of the entrance is situated approximately 1 meter above the level of the sea and, for this reason, passengers are obliged to lie down in the boat whilst passing in to the cave.
-The boatman sets down his oars and maneuvers the boat inside with the aid of a chain attached to the vault of the entrance.
+The roof of the cave entrance is about 1 meter above sea level and visitors are obliged to lie back in the rowboat while passing through the cave's mouth.
+The boatman pulls in his oars and maneuvers the boat inside with the aid of a chain attached to the vault of the entrance.

-The blue coloring of the Grotta Azzurra is created by the daylight which enters via an underwater opening located immediately below the entrance to the cave.
-The light is filtered by the water which absorbs the red tones, leaving only the blue ones to pass into the cave.
+The blue tinge of the Blue Grotto's water is created by sunlight which enters the cavern via an underwater passage located directly below the cave entrance.
+This light is filtered through the water, which absorbs the red tones and leaves only the blue to pass into the cave.

-What's the best time to visit the Grotta Azzurra?
+What's the best time to visit the Blue Grotto?

-We suggest you avoid visiting the cave on cloudy days, when the reflections are at a minimum, and in the afternoon, when the cave is often closed due to rough sea conditions.
+We do suggest you avoid visiting the cave on overcast days, when the reflection is much less dramatic, and in the afternoon, when the cave is often closed due to rough seas.

-In the Roman period, under the rule of Tiberius, the interior of the Grotta Azzurra was used as a marine nymphaeum.
-For many centuries, the islanders believed that the cave was inhabited by Nereidi, Sirens and devils and were far too scared to enter.
+Under the Emporer Tiberius of ancient Rome, the interior of the Grotta Azzurra was used as a marine nymphaeum, or a sanctuary consecrated to water nymphs.
+For many centuries afterwards, the islanders believed that the cave was inhabited by mythical creatures such as nereidi, sirens, and water demons, and were too frightened to enter.

-It was not until 1826 that the local fisherman Angelo Ferraro accompanied the German scholar, August Kopisch, and the painter Ernst Fries in to the cave.
-Their tales of the magical blue sea cave led to the Grotta Azzurra becoming Capri's number one tourist site.
+It was not until 1826 that local fisherman Angelo Ferraro accompanied the German scholar August Kopisch and the painter Ernst Fries inside the cave.
+Their tales of a magical blue-tinged sea cave led to the Blue Grotto becoming Capri's most popular tourist site.

-- By boat: a 10 minute boat journey from Marina Grande or as part of the tour of the island.
+- By boat: a 10 minute boat ride from Marina Grande or a stop during a circle tour of the island by sea.

-- By bus: in Anacapri, catch the bus from the bus stop, 50 meters from Piazza Vittoria.
+- By bus: from Anacapri, catch the bus from the stop 50 meters from Piazza Vittoria.